Where's the price list?

 Can we talk on the phone?

 Why?
-After 35 years of being around loud machinery and guns, all my cell phone conversations are "Huh?
+After 35 years of being around loud machinery and guns, all my phone conversations are, "Huh?
 What did you say?".
 I am very responsive to e-mail, and it's far more effective since I can send you proposed design drawings and you can send photos and such.